canonical/synapse-operator/README.md

 * get the server to be accessible via ingress - done

-* be able to create a user (via config change at this point)
+* be able to create a user (via config change at this point) - done

 * deal with configuration changes consistently (merge existing with new)